DamianS-eng/DamianS-eng/notes/library/web1-web2-web3.md

 ## Read-Only

-Documents connected together by hyperlinks
+Static documents connected together by hyperlinks

 - Consumer's Haven
 - Content available from a few amount of creators